By Paul Dillon, Tax Partner. Duignan Carthy O’Neill Accountants, Auditors and Tax Advisers.

 Assets which can be held by section 100 Irish Registered Company

-Section 110 companies were originally limited to managing and holding of financial assets.
+A Section 110 Securitisation Company was originally limited to managing and holding of financial assets.
 The Finance Act 2011 extended the regime to include plant and machinery, leased assets and commodities such as carbon credits.
 The following is a list of what constitutes a “qualifying asset”, in relation to a qualifying company.
 This list includes:

 – Shares bonds and securities;